sorcerykid/city_block/README.txt

   1) Unzip the archive into the mods directory of your game.
   2) Rename the city_block-master directory to "registry".
-  3) Add "city_block" as a dependency to any mods using the API.
+  3) Create a file named "city_blocks.txt" in the world directory.
+  4) Set the permissions of the file to be writable by Minetest.

 Source Code License
 ----------------------------------------------------------